HOW TO MAKE SIMPLE SYRUP

 Simple syrup is so called because it’s…well…simple.
 A base simple syrup is nothing more than 1 part water to 1 part sugar.
 Use simple syrup to sweeten cold drinks like lemonade, cocktails or hibiscus tea without endless stirring.
 Dab it onto cakes before you frost them to help keep them moist.
 It’s also an essential part of sorbet recipes.
 Below you’ll find a basic simple syrup recipe as well as recipes for syrups flavored with huckleberry, peppercorn, thyme, blood orange, and liquor.

-½ cup sugar
+- ½ cup sugar

-½ cup water
+- ½ cup water

-Huckleberry Simple Syrup:
+Huckleberry Simple Syrup

-(from our Huckleberry Crème Puree Recipe)
+Tellicherry Peppercorn Simple Syrup (from our Huckleberry Crème Puree Recipe)

 Simmer 1 ½ tbsp whole Tellicherry peppercorns in simple syrup on the stove for 3 minutes.
 Strain out the peppercorns and discard.
 This method can be used to make other spiced simple syrups using other whole spices like star anise, although the amount and simmering time may vary.

-Alcohol Flavored Simple Syrups:
+Alcohol Flavored Simple Syrup

 Most simple syrups found in traditional cakes and tortes are flavored with liquor.
 Make a basic simple syrup, and let it cool to lukewarm.
 Stir in the liquor of your choice to taste.
-Then dab the simple syrup on your cake or torte before frosting in order to keep it moist.
+Then dab the simple syrup on your cake or torte before frosting to keep it moist.